-When BU announced in 2017 that it would merge with Wheelock College, one of the first questions on people’s minds was what would happen to the Wheelock Family Theatre (WFT), the award-winning children’s theater company known for its multicultural productions and unwavering commitment to producing inclusive, affordable theater.
+When BU announced last year that it would merge with Wheelock College, one of the first questions on people’s minds was what would happen to the Wheelock Family Theatre (WFT), the award-winning children’s theater company known for its multicultural productions and unwavering commitment to producing inclusive, affordable theater.

 “The message that came through loud and clear from BU is an appreciation of the mission, the work done here, and its intrinsic value,” says Jeri Hammond, WFT director of education.

 Over its lifetime, Wheelock Family Theatre has produced more than 100 mainstage productions seen by more than half a million people—from children’s classics like Charlotte’s Web to family-friendly musicals (Peter Pan, The Sound of Music) to issue-oriented plays such as To Kill a Mockingbird and last season’s smash production of Lin-Manuel Miranda’s In the Heights.

 The company has earned a national reputation for artistically ambitious productions diverse in both character and cast and affordable for families and school groups throughout the community (tickets typically cost $20 to $40 before discounts).
 Performances usually include some kind of family-friendly workshop or event that gives audience members behind-the-scenes glimpses or an opportunity to meet with the cast.
 None of that is about to change now that it has become part of Boston University, WFT leaders say.